lucastamburlini/curso-next.js-typeScript/clase-1/README.md

 ## Environment Variables

-The project uses the following environment variables for EmailJS configuration:
+The project uses the following environment variables for configuration:

+### EmailJS Configuration

 - `EMAILJS_USERID`: Your EmailJS user ID.
 - `EMAILJS_SERVICEID`: Your EmailJS service ID.
 - `EMAILJS_TEMPLATEID`: The ID of the EmailJS template you want to use.

+### Firebase Configuration

+- `FIREBASE_API_KEY`: Your Firebase API key.
+- `FIREBASE_AUTH_DOMAIN`: Your Firebase authentication domain.
+- `FIREBASE_PROJECT_ID`: Your Firebase project ID.
+- `FIREBASE_STORAGE_BUCKET`: Your Firebase storage bucket.
+- `FIREBASE_MESSAGING_SENDER_ID`: Your Firebase messaging sender ID.
+- `FIREBASE_APP_ID`: Your Firebase app ID.
+- `FIREBASE_MEASUREMENT_ID`: Your Firebase measurement ID.

-Make sure to create a `.env.local` file in the root of the project and add these environment variables.
+Make sure to create a `.env.local` file at the root of the project and add these environment variables.

 # Playwright Tests